jtucker2/obsidian-consecutive-lists/README.md

 # Obsidian Consecutive Lists
-Create lists that are displayed separately in reading mode, when separated by an empty line.
+Create consecutive lists that are displayed separately in reading mode.

 ![](demo.gif)